 Best road trip route from Denver to Santa Fe

-Although taking the I-25 south through Colorado Springs is theoretically the quickest route, it may take a while longer to leave Denver, and you won't get to see quite as many beautiful sights.
+Although taking the I-25 south through Colorado Springs is theoretically the Fastest Route, it may take a while longer to leave Denver, and you won't get to see quite as many beautiful sights.

 Instead, I would suggest a drive through the mountains along a route nestled between countless forests and ranges.
 That way, you'll have something to explore whichever way you turn.